reneemgagnon/Pearl_LLM_Memory/README.md

 ## What PEARL Is

-PEARL-CHAT (`.pearl`) is a JSON-based file format for storing structured, layered, verifiable context that persists across agent sessions.
+PEARL-LLM Memory (`.pearl`) is a JSON-based file format for storing structured, layered, verifiable context that persists across agent sessions.
 It gives autonomous agents a durable memory with immutable history, temperature-graded recall, cryptographic chain of custody, and branching decision trails.